Nsikaktopdown/MyBirthdayCake/Cake.md

 # About Celebrant

- Nsikak Thompson is an coded Android Developer , whose believes in changing Africa with local talent and skills.
+ Nsikak Thompson is a coded Android Developer , whose believes in changing Africa with local talent and skills.